Formal power series for asymptotically hyperbolic Bach-flat metrics: The Bach tensor

-In this section, we record the main formulas used to expand the Bach tensor in a series.
 The formulas are straightforward to derive, but the derivations are often tedious and lengthy calculations, so we include only the main intermediate steps in the derivation.
-To begin, the Bach tensor can be expanded in terms of $W$, $E$, and $A$ by \begin{lemma} where, furthermore, writing
+To begin, the Bach tensor can be expanded in terms of $W$, $E$, and $A$.